qtproject/pyside-pyside-setup/sources/pyside6/doc/modules.rst

     :mod:`Qt Network Authorization <PySide6.QtNetworkAuth>`
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Provides support for OAuth-based authorization to online services.
+    Provides a set of APIs that enable Qt applications to obtain limited access to online accounts and HTTP services without exposing users' passwords.

     ---